 After all, good luck happens when preparation and opportunity meet.
 While you can’t control everything that happens in your life, the frog spirit animal reminds you to do everything you can to increase our odds.
 Prime your thoughts and put yourself in situations that will increase your odds of achieving your dream.
 Then, when the golden opportunity comes your way, you’ll be ready to hop on it!

-The Frog in Mythology and Folklore
+Frog Mythology and Folklore

 Many cultures around the world have beliefs, myths, and fairy tales about frogs.
 Here are some of those stories: